lawrenceogri/git-play/README.md

 # git-play
-A repo to practice git commands
+This is a repo to practice git commands